 Gates open each day at 9AM.
-No tickets will be sold after 9PM Sunday through Thursday or after 9:30PM Friday and Saturday. *All times dependent on weather and other unforeseen conditions*
+No tickets will be sold after 8PM. *All times dependent on weather and other unforeseen conditions*

-The State Fair Information Booths can be found at Gate 6, Gate 12, in the northeast corner of Pioneer Village, and on State Fair Blvd just inside Gate 1.
-Hours are 9AM – 9PM.
-Visitors can receive information about events, concessions and other Fair activities.
-Senior Shuttle wristbands can also be purchased here.
+The State Fair Information Booths pres. by Prairie Farms can be found at Gate 6, Gate 12, in the northeast corner of Pioneer Village, and on State Fair Blvd just inside Gate 1.
+Visitors can receive information about events, concessions and receive FREE sunscreen.

 INFORMATION PHONE NUMBER